openssl/openssl/doc/designs/quic-design/quic-api.md

 **Blocking Considerations:** Blocks until handshake completed if in blocking mode.

-**TBD:** Should this wait until handshake is completed or until it is confirmed?

 #### `SSL_read`, `SSL_read_ex`, `SSL_peek`, `SSL_peek_ex`

 | Semantics | `SSL_get_error` | Can Tick? | CSHL          |